Diabetes research would not be possible without the support of people with diabetes.

 Studies for people with Type 1 diabetes

 Researchers at the University of Cardiff are looking for young people, aged 12-19 years, with Type 1 diabetes to take part in a study about shared-decision making during doctors' appointments.
-Participants will be asked to take part in an interview, lasting around one hour.
+Participants will be asked to take part in an interview, which can take place over the phone or in person, and will last around one hour.
+The researchers are offering participants a £20 Love2Shop voucher for taking part.
 From this researchers hope to develop a way of helping adolescents get more involved in decision about their own health care.